Alternative robust ways of witnessing nonclassicality in the simplest scenario: The simplest nontrivial scenario

 These are associated to the pure quantum states in the equator of the Bloch sphere located at angles $\frac{\pi}{4}, \frac{3\pi}{4}, \frac{5\pi}{4}, \frac{7\pi}{4}$ with respect to the $+1$ eigenstate of the Pauli $X$ measurement.
 The superscript \textit{id} stands for ``ideal'', stressing that these are the preparations one aims to prepare in a test of preparation contextuality in the simplest scenario.

-Notably, this choice of preparations and measurements also provides the optimal quantum strategy in protocols like the $2-$bit parity-oblivious multiplexing~\cite{Spekkens2009}, $2-$bit quantum random access codes~\cite{Ambainis1999}, the CHSH$^*$ game~\cite{CataniHenaut2018} and several others \cite{CataniFaleiro2022}.
+Notably, this choice of preparations and measurements also provides the optimal quantum strategy in protocols like the two-bit parity-oblivious multiplexing~\cite{Spekkens2009}, two-bit quantum random access codes~\cite{Ambainis1999}, the CHSH$^*$ game~\cite{CataniHenaut2018} and several others \cite{CataniFaleiro2022}.